shawnbot/drag-n-data/README.md

 # drag-n-data (dnd)

-A simple helper for reading data files via browser drag-n-drop with d3.
+A simple helper for reading data files (CSV, TSV, and JSON) via browser drag-n-drop with support from d3.
+Check [caniuse.com](http://caniuse.com/dragndrop) to see which browsers support the HTML5 drag-and-drop API.

 ## Usage